 As a writer, I hoped for a productive tension between the lyric and the narrative in these poems, between wanting the reader to linger over a word or image for its own sake while also acknowledging the essential movement of the poem, thus sometimes shifting on to its next part with a little regret, a little look backwards.
 In this, what matters is manifold: both the instant and the flow; the beauty and the bones.
-A certain ambiguity is expected and, indeed, necessary, so that the poem can better breather rather than being too narrowly interpreted.
-Some of these issues, that bring together aspects of the creative and the critical dimensions of writing poetry are contemplated in the following.
+A certain ambiguity is expected and, indeed, necessary, so that the poem can better breather aspects of the creative and the critical dimensions of writing poetry are contemplated in the following.